manav828/doneone/COMPLETE_SETUP_GUIDE.md

 4. If not:
    - Open DevTools (F12) → Console tab
    - Press `Alt+Shift+A` again
-   - Check for "FlowBoard: Command received" message
+   - Check for "DoneOne: Command received" message
    - If you see it → shortcut works, content script may need reload
    - If you don't see it → shortcut not configured yet